ProofDrivenQuerying/pdq/react-ui/README.md

   It correctly bundles React in production mode and optimizes the build for the best performance.
   The build is minified and the filenames include the hashes.
   See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
-  *There is a proxy in package.json that was used in development.
-Remember to remove it before building!*